 In the past, prenuptial agreements were primarily for the rich and famous, but with divorce rates reported to be over 50% in the U.S., more and more of our Wake County clients are using prenuptial before tying the knot (or post-nuptial agreements later one).

 While a prenuptial or postnuptial agreement is a good start, additional estate planning measures are especially critical for blended families.
-A well-designed estate plan can eliminate family fighting between the surviving spouse and children, eliminate the risk of your children being disinherited if your surviving spouse remarries, and protect your children’s inheritance if your surviving spouse should need long-term care.
+A well-designed estate plan can eliminate family fighting between the surviving spouse and children, eliminate the risk of your children being disinherited if your surviving spouse remarries, and protect your children’s inheritance if your surviving spouse needs long-term care.

 “Accidental” Disinheritance